rust-lang/book/src/ch03-02-data-types.md

 ```

 We can see that the compilation did not give us any errors, but we got a
-*runtime* error and our program didn't exit successfully.
+*runtime* error and our program didn’t exit successfully.
 When we attempt to
-access an element using indexing, Rust will check that the index we've
+access an element using indexing, Rust will check that the index we’ve
 specified is less than the array length.
 If the index is greater than the
-length, it will "panic", which is what it's called when a Rust program exits
+length, it will *panic*, which is what it’s called when a Rust program exits
 with an error.

 This is our first example of Rust’s safety principles in action.
 In many
 low-level languages, this kind of check is not done, and when you provide an
 incorrect index, invalid memory can be accessed.
 Rust protects us against this
 kind of error by immediately exiting instead of allowing the memory access and
 continuing.
-We'll discuss more of Rust’s error handling in Chapter XX.
+We’ll discuss more of Rust’s error handling in Chapter XX.